Cinnamoon-dev/Vimrc/README.md

 - w - go to the beginning of the next word
 - e - go to the end of the next word
 - b - go back to the beginning of the current word or to the end of the previous word

+### Bindings
 - :Lex - open the file explorer in the left

-### Insert Mode
-- i - moves cursor one character behind and starts writing
-- a - moves cursor one character forward and starts writing
-- I - moves cursor to the beginning of the line and starts writing
-- A - moves cursor to the end of the line and starts writing
-- o - creates a new line below and starts writing
-- O - creates a new line above and starts writing

 ### Visual Mode
 - v - select characters